rks101/egnet/README.md

 # egnet
 egnet => pronounced as "easy net" shows some tools or utilities for debugging and troubleshooting network connections, adapters, devices, etc., DNS, and other sysadmin-related self-notes.

-These notes first came out of my habit of writing them down in one place and referencing them later anytime, anywhere, as needed.
-Later, my curiosity suggested - "Let's do it."
-I got involved more while answering some questions and started asking people to refer to this page.
+These notes first came out of my habit of writing them down in one place and referencing them later anytime, anywhere.
+Later, I got involved more while answering some questions often and started asking people to refer to these notes.

 Voluntary Disclosure: The output shown for utilities mentioned below is compiled for illustration purposes only.
-You may not find all details in your lab/office/hostel/dormitory.
+You may not find all details in your lab/office/dormitory.

    * [egnet](#egnet)
       * [Introductory Concepts](#introductory-concepts)